cwcyau/hdruk-phd-handbook/course_docs/programme/programme.md

 # The Programme

-This page describes the overall programme structure.
-It is split into two parts:
+This page directs you to content that describes the programme structure:

 [**Induction: Starting your studies**](induction.md)